AXN-Informatique/laravelcollective-form-to-raw-html/README.md

 ## Escaped echo without double-encode

-LaravelCollective internally use most of the time escaped echo without double-encode:
+LaravelCollective internally used most of the time escaped echo without double-encode:

 ```php
 e($value, false)
 ```

 This prevents the encoded HTML entities from being encoded a second time (`&amp;` => `&amp;amp;`)

-So, you will see the use of this function in the replacement to keep the original behavior.

 For example: